granolaonicecream/xdpager/README.md

 This is very much a POC for an XFCE-style window pager.
 It's also my first C program so I don't know what I'm doing.
 All the configuration is hardcoded right now, but it should be mostly obvious

+Features
+- Shows a static view of the workspaces and windows on each when loaded
+- Clicking on a workspace or pressing Return to switch workspaces
+- Typing alpha characters allows searching for windows by their className (see xprop WM_CLASS)
+- Pressing Return when searching to focus the selected window

 Installation
 - Update the hardcoded path to window-data.sh in main.c to the absolute location on your system.
 I'll fix this eventually